framely/community/docs/reference/quickstarts/pingpong.md

    ![switch pingpong en](/images/guide/pingpong/switch_pingpong_en.png)
    :::

-2. To fill language templates, heading to the **Responses** tab, enter `Pong` in the **Single Value Message** field under the **Default Action** section, then press enter.
+2. To fill response templates, heading to the **Responses** tab, enter `Pong` in the **Single Value Message** field under the **Default Action** section, then press enter.

    ::: thumbnail
    ![pingpong simple reply](/images/guide/pingpong/pingpong_simple_reply.png)
    :::

-3. To fill utterance exemplars for helping dialog understanding, heading to the **Expression** tab:
+3. To fill utterance exemplars for a skill, heading to the **Expression** tab of that skill:
    - In the **Names** section, enter `Ping Pong` for the pingpong skill display name and press enter.
 This field is also the examples of how this type is mentioned in different languages.
       ::: thumbnail
       ![pingpong alias](/images/guide/pingpong/pingpong_alias.png)
       :::

    - In the **Expressions** section, enter `ping` and press enter.
-These expression exemplars can indicate user's intention under same contexts and can be used by NLU model to hotfix the understanding issues.
+A user utterance similar to any exemplar entered here will be considered as user want to trigger this skill.
       ::: thumbnail
       ![pingpong expression](/images/guide/pingpong/pingpong_expression.png)
       :::